WHY WE ARE NEEDED

 Working with the NHS to:

-Train medical professionals in the recognition and treatment of neonatal herpes.
+Train health professionals in the recognition and treatment of neonatal herpes.

-- Train medical staff who work with pregnant mothers or newborn babies on the dangers of working with a cold sore or herpetic whitlow (cold sore on the fingers).
+- Educate health professionals who work with pregnant people or newborn babies on the dangers of working with a cold sore or herpetic whitlow (cold sore on the fingers).

 - Change hospital policies nationwide to ensure cold sores are never seen on neonatal wards.